Quantum-Accelerators/quacc/docs/install/install.md

 ### Calculators

+- `quacc[qchem]`: Installs dependencies to enable the use Q-Chem recipes.
 - `quacc[newtonnet]`: Installs dependencies to enable the use [NewtonNet](https://doi.org/10.1039/D2DD00008C) recipes.
 - `quacc[tblite]`: Installs dependencies to enable the use of [tblite](https://github.com/tblite/tblite) (on Linux).